-This is how we get to know that someone feels sick, had a break up with a girlfriend or wants the team to visit an art exhibition.
-The things that matter the most, but you don’t talk about during the lunch break.
-Ironically, now we know more about our team members than we used to, while sitting all together in the same office.
+This is how we know that someone feels sick, had a break up with a girlfriend or wants the team to visit an art exhibit – the things that matter the most, but you don’t talk about during your lunch break.
+Ironically, now we know more about our team members than we used to while sitting together in the same office.

 When people talk about getting work done at the office, they usually add a qualifier about getting in early int he morning when it’s quiet or late at night when it’s empty.

 Remote work has opened the door to a new era of freedom and luxury.
 A brave new world beyond the industrial-age belief in The Office.

 If you let them, humans have an amazing power to live up to your high expectations of reasonableness and responsibility.

 To successfully work with other people, you have to trust each other.
 A big part of this is trusting people to get their work done wherever they are, without supervision.